Skip to Main Content

 • MEDLINE - Search limiters include Evidence-Based Medicine Reviews (EBM Reviews), various types of Clinical Queries, and Publication Types in Advanced Search screen.
 You can choose to limit results to clinical trials, systematic reviews, case reports, comparative studies or meta-analysis.

 • PubMed Clinical Queries - Enter your search query.
-Results will display under the 2nd column Systematic Reviews.
+Results will be displayed under the 2nd column, Systematic Reviews

 • PEDro (Physiotherapy Evidence Database) is a free database of over 29,000 randomized trials, systematic reviews and clinical practice guidelines in physiotherapy.